schulterklopfer/bitcoind_tor_eps_docker/README.md

 For connecting to your brand new OpenVPN you need to import the configuration file `electrum.ovpn` created in the previous setup step into your OpenVPN client of your choice.

-In case you are running this setup on a machine at home in your local area network and you want to connect your laptop or mobile device from outside, you need to configure your router which connects you to the internet and install a so called port forward from the machine running this setup out into the internet.
+In case you are installing this on a machine at home in your local area network and you want to connect your laptop or mobile device from outside, you need to configure your router which connects you to the internet and install a so called "port forward" from the machine everything is installed on out into the internet.

-The IP will be whatever IP your machine running this setup has inside the local area network.
+The IP will be whatever IP your machine has inside the local area network.
 The port needs to be 1194 and the type of the port must be UDP.

-You don't have to do this, if you are running this setup on a hosted server.
+You don't have to do this, if you are running this docker-compose on a hosted server.

 ### Running and stoping it